JoshuaThadi/JoshuaThadi/README.md

  🌱 I am currently pursuing a degree in Computer Science.

- 🔭 I worked on ** .Net Framework and Hands on experience in Full Stack**
+ 🔭 I worked on .Net Framework and Hands on experience in Full Stack.

- 💬 Ask me about **  Microsoft .Net framework, Full Stack Development, Python**
+ 💬 Ask me about Microsoft .Net framework, Full Stack Development, Python.

- ⚡ Interest in ** Artifical Intelligence, Machine Learning, Deep Learning, Data Science, Automation**
+ ⚡ Interest in Artifical Intelligence, Machine Learning, Deep Learning, Data Science, Automation

  ✨ I only like perfection.